-The CKS Khmer Language and Culture Program (KLCP) provides an opportunity for faculty, post-graduate researchers and undergraduates from U.S. universities to participate in an intensive eight-week study abroad program in Phnom Penh, and Siem Reap Cambodia.
+The CKS Khmer Language and Culture Program (KLCP) provides an opportunity for US and non-US faculty, post-graduate researchers, and upper-level undergraduates to participate in an intensive eight-week study abroad program in Phnom Penh and a field trip to Siem Reap, Cambodia.

-There is a demand among academic researchers for appropriate high quality in-country immersive Khmer language training.
-However, not all have completed the two years of academic training in Khmer required for Advance Study in Khmer (ASK).
+Academic researchers studying and working in Cambodia need high-quality, immersive Khmer language training in the country.
+However, not all have completed the two years of language training required for Advanced Study in Khmer (ASK).

-The CKS Khmer Language and Culture Program aims to meet that demand and provide the opportunity for those with less Khmer language experience to benefit from study in-country.
-Like their ASK counterparts, participants in the CKS program will receive four hours of intensive language training during morning sessions.
-In the afternoon, they will take part, alongside the ASK program participants, in fieldtrips and other cultural activities, including visits to local governmental and non-governmental institutions, where their language skills can be used in real-time situations.
+The CKS Khmer Language and Culture Program aims to meet that demand by providing immersive in-country Khmer language study for beginning-level students.
+Participants in the CKS program receive four hours of intensive language training during morning sessions and two hours in the afternoons, during which they will engage in additional language learning and practice, go on field trips, and engage in other cultural activities where their language skills can be used in real-time situations.

 The program goals reflect CKS’s broader agenda of promoting research and international scholarly exchange through programs that increase understanding of Cambodia and its region: